mbloms/Political-Tag-Cloud---Index-Service/README.md

 # Contribute
 We are strange and use `camelCase` as our coding convetion in this project.

-We also trie to follow the gitflow workflow in this project.
+We also try to follow the gitflow workflow in this project.
 Read more [here](https://www.atlassian.com/git/tutorials/comparing-workflows/)

 Find an unattened issue, branch and fix it, then make a pull request to development and we will discusse it.